Updated: Nov 17, 2020

 You can visit Kristal on the usual channels:

 We are doing a series of interviews with our clients which we are calling our client spotlight.
-If you would like to see some more information about our product, or some of our other client interviews, then please head over to Instagram to check it out.
+If you would like to see some more information about our product, or some of our other client interviews, then please head over to Instagram to check it out, you can also click on one of the images below.